JoeLago/mhag/trunk/README.txt

 1).
 Current support for MHP3.(experimental)
 * Translation : skill/jewels have same name translation as those in www.mhf3.com.
 Check the site for the original Japanese name.
 * armor pieces : all armor sets are available to all players except for one female-only set.(Nadeshiko/Kikyo set) MHAG doesn't exclude it in male mode.
-* charm: current version is based on "MHP3rd charm formula and information" at google doc made by Holywoodchuck.
-But I only used 4 Charm classes, because, imo, the charm system is too complicated to be true.
-Let me know if you find problems.
-* Skill class: I changed 4 skills, based my knowledge of MH3.
-  Wind Res : B;  Earnest : A; Loading : A; Eating : B
+* charm: current version allows flexible input of charm skill & charm skill point.
+The data is based on "MHP3rd Official Strategy Book".

 Acknowledgements
 Many thanks to Capcom unity, Bobo's www.mhf3.com and holywoodchunk's charm information.